-On Foot in the Abruzzo, Lazio and Molise National Park: the most beautiful Summer hikes!
+Hiking in the Abruzzo, Lazio and Molise National Park: the most beautiful itineraries for summer

 1. Lago Vivo

-Nestled in a karst basin at the foot of one of the most beautiful natural amphitheaters in the Park, this place offers captivating landscapes, naturalistic and geological beauty, and conceals the traditions of pastoral life.
-From the town of Barrea, proceed along the SS83 for 1.5 km toward Alfedena up to the first hairpin.
-Off the state road, turn right onto a dirt track that soon leads to the Fonte Sambuco spring, where the K6 trail of the PNALM trail network begins.
+Lago Vivo is nestled in a karst basin at the foot of one of the Park’s most spectacular natural amphitheaters.
+It rewards hikers with captivating scenery, remarkable natural and geological features, and traces of the area’s pastoral traditions.
+From the town of Barrea, follow road SS83 for 1.5 km toward Alfedena as far as the first hairpin bend.
+Leave the main road and turn right onto a dirt track that soon reaches the Fonte Sambuco spring, where the K6 trail begins.

-2. The Valle di Terraegna and the UNESCO Ancient Forests
+2. Valle di Terraegna and the UNESCO Ancient Beech Forests

-During the warm season, the Park’s mountains stage one of the most surprising spectacles of the Apennines: a profusion of wildflowers filling the landscape with color and scent.
-Within the PNALM, more than 2,000 species have been recorded, including many flowering plants.
-One of the routes that allow you to enjoy this show is Trail A1 of PNALM, which leads from the small village of Bisegna to Pescasseroli.
-From Fonte d’Appia, you ascend along the forest track and, within two hours, reach the wide and beautiful Terraegna plateau at the foot of the long Montagna Grande range, where a staffed refuge stands.
-During summer, Wildlife Adventures guides organize a guided hike with lunch in the refuge to explore an ancient forest remnant now part of the UNESCO World Heritage.
+In the warmer months, the Park’s mountains host one of the Apennines’ most surprising spectacles: a profusion of wildflowers that fills these landscapes with color and scent.
+More than 2,000 plant species have been recorded here, including many flowering plants.
+One of the best routes to enjoy this show is Trail A1, which links the small village of Bisegna to Pescasseroli.
+Starting from Fonte d’Appia, you follow the forest road uphill and, in about two hours, reach the wide Terraegna plateau at the foot of the long Montagna Grande ridge, where a staffed mountain refuge stands.
+During summer, Wildlife Adventures guides run a guided hike to Terraegna Valley and the old-growth forest, with the option to experience the atmosphere of the Terraegna Refuge.

 3. Val Canneto